About the blueprint schema

 domain string Required

 The domain in which this blueprint is used.
-Currently, only automation and script are supported.
+Currently, only automation, script and template are supported.

 author string (Optional)